Which countries have the critical minerals needed for the energy transition?

 Production

 Australia produced around one-half of the world’s lithium in 2023.
-China made up another quarter of production.
+Chile made up another quarter of production, with China following at 18%.

 Chile and Argentina both lie in the so-called “lithium triangle”, a region in the Andes that has large lithium reserves and crosses the borders of these two countries and Bolivia.
 They both mine significant amounts of lithium.